MxBurger/BVA2/Lesson05/Readme.md

 > Showing the code examples here would be a bit overwhelming.
 Just look in [ImageFeatures.py](./ImageFeatures.py).

-TODO: maybe explain some selected features like Circularity a bit more + add code?
+##### Overview

-Like said in the task, we just implemented each feature that was outcommented.
+Like said in the task, each feature that was outcommented is now implemented.
 All the features can be found in [ImageFeatures.py](./ImageFeatures.py).
 In this task, the following features were used:
 - Pixel Count: Total number of foreground pixels
 - Maximum X/Y Dimensions: Width and height of the character region
 - Centroid-Based Measurements: